 Now, the results of the newly gained experience and knowledge are going to be developed in a book that every Transcultural Student Research Group writes as part of the ‘Transcultural Management Series’, published by Metropolis.

-In addition to that, there will be the Transcultural Winter School programme held at Zeppelin University from November 11 to 19 2019.
-The Winter School will have the same focus and will encompass workshops and a Master Class with Prof Josef Wieland and Prof Jan Söffner as well as company visits in the Lake Constance Region.
+In addition to that, there will be the Transcultural Winter School programme held at Zeppelin University from November 11 to 19, 2019.
+The Winter School will continue the groups research and encompass workshops and a Master Class with Prof Josef Wieland and Prof Jan Söffner as well as company visits in the Lake Constance Region.

 The Leadership Excellence Institute Zeppelin (LEIZ) at Zeppelin University conducts transcultural research in so-called “Transcultural Student Research Groups”.
 These groups are composed of student researchers who tackle one collective overarching research agenda, each of them writing a research paper on one subtopic and thus representing a distinct perspective on the overall research question.
 Both the participating students and their supervisors represent different departments and disciplines of Zeppelin University.
 In this manner, a phenomenon can be approached via different ways of thinking and with different methods, ultimately providing a multiple-perspective description of that phenomenon.
 One important ambition LEIZ pursues with its Transcultural Student Research Groups is bringing together young and established researchers from different cultural backgrounds.
 It is in this context that the LEIZ cooperates with Brazilian universities to learn from local expertise: it is only by including researchers and students from Brazil that the programme becomes truly transcultural!